oobee85/oobee85.github.io/about.md

 permalink: /about/
 ---

-I like to make things.
+I like to make things out of metal.
-Some of my methods include programming, woodworking, and laser cutting.